This was my first 100% wool shawl. I knit it with a fingering-weight merino wool called Salvia from JL Yarn.

 I also worked a simple single crochet edging along the top edge.
 I stitched this with both strands of yarn held together, working into the yo hole along each row.
 It worked well to conceal the strands that were carried along the edge for the color changes.

-I also crocheted the flower on the shawl pin, which I made with 16 gauge jewelry wire.
+I crocheted the flower on the shawl pin, which I worked with 16 gauge wire.

-The pattern itself is very easy with center yo increases at the rib every other row, and yo increases at each end on every row.
+The shawl pattern itself was very easy with mid-point YO increases every other row, and yo increases at each end on every row.
 It took 3 months of working a few rows most every night.
 I love how it turned out--very soft and supple!